Notice

 You may have cramping, bloating and/or nausea.
 If you have a lot of nausea or vomiting, slow down or stop for 30 minutes, then start again.

-Patients who have their test after 11:30 am will need to do a bowel prep 6 hours before their arrival.
+Patients whose arrival is after 11:00 am will need to do a bowel prep 6 hours before their arrival.

 As you finish the prep, your stools should be watery clear or yellow, with no solids (flecks of stool are OK).
 If you are still passing solid or brown stools, please call the procedure center.